soupeater-of-boreal-valley/NPL/readme.txt

                                         ***SIMPLE CODEING LANGAUGE***
 Hi, this is a simple codeing langauge i made for fun.
 It is made with python so don't expect it to run fast.

+if you find a bug or are having issue with programming useing scl i am happy to help you.

                                                 ***scl.py***
 scl.py is the file that i made to let me actualy use the langauge to program.